The Gorenstein property for projective coordinate rings of the moduli of parabolic $\mathrm{SL}_2$-principal bundles on a smooth curve: Introduction

-Let $R = \bigoplus_{n \geq 0} R_n$ be a Noetherian positively graded algebra over an algebraically closed field $k = R_0$ of characteristic $0$, and suppose that $R$ is the homomorphic image of a polynomial ring $S = k[x_1, \ldots, x_n]$.
-Let $d = dim(R)$, then the algebra $R$ is said to be Gorenstein when its canonical module $\Omega(R) = Ext_S^{n-d}(R, S)$ is isomorphic to a shifted copy $R(a)$ of $R$ as a graded module (see \cite[Theorem 3.3.7]{BH}).
-If $X = Proj(R) \subset \mathbb{P}^n(k)$, and $R$ is Gorenstein, $X$ is said to be arithmetically Gorenstein (AG).
-Arithmetically Gorenstein projective schemes enjoy a number of nice geometric and combinatorial properties, in particular all of their singularities are rational, and their Betti numbers (as an $S$ module) satisfy a type of Poincare duality: $\beta_i(R) = \beta_{n-dim(R) - i}(R)$.
+If $R$ is a graded $\C$-algebra of dimension $d$ which is the homomorphic image of the polynomial ring $S = \C[x_1, \ldots, x_n]$, $R$ is said to be \emph{Gorenstein} if its canonical module $\Omega(R) = Ext_S^{n-d}(R, S)$ is isomorphic to a shifted copy $R(a)$ of $R$ as a graded module (see \cite[Theorem 3.3.7]{BH}).
+If $X = Proj(R) \subset \mathbb{P}^n_\C$, and $R$ is Gorenstein, $X$ is said to be \emph{arithmetically Gorenstein} (AG).
+Arithmetically Gorenstein projective schemes have a number of nice geometric and combinatorial properties, in particular all of their singularities are rational.
+Moreover, the Betti numbers of $R$ (as an $S$-module) satisfy a type of Poincar\'e duality: $\beta_i(R) = \beta_{n- d - i}(R)$.

-An elegant consequence of Richard Stanley's work on formal power series \cite{stanley78} is that the Gorenstein property for a graded Noetherian domain is entirely captured by properties of its Hilbert function: